Tonnette/Project2/README.md

 >As a movie lover, I want to see what other movie lovers have to say movies.
 I also want to be able to share my reviews on movies I feel passionate about.
-So I can make good decisions about what movies are worth watching, and help others do the same by sharing my thoughts.
+So I can make good decisions about what movies are worth watching, and help others do the same by sharing my reviews.

+### Motivation to create this app
 We wanted to create a movie review website where users could look up any movie and see what other people have reviewed.
 This could help them decide to watch a movie or not.
 Secondly, users can register as a member and this allows them to also add their own reviews.